AndyClifton/andyclifton.github.io/_posts/2020-02-19-adopting-open-science.md

 ## Result: open science is tangible and progress is measurable

-Rather than just being a philosphy, open science can be defined as a series of concrete, tangible activities.
+Rather than just being a philosophy, open science can be defined as a series of concrete, tangible activities.
 This opens the door for organisations in academia and private industry to adopt it, monitor their adoption, and ultimately profit from it.

 _For more about open science, see my course on [GitHub](https://github.com/LIKE-ITN/OpenScienceTrainingCourse)_